-She landed her first role as Delilah in Half-Baked, became a regular in comedy sketches on Late Night with David Letterman, and had guest starring roles on Law & Order, Ed, Hack and As the World Turns.
-She's had numerous supporting roles in independent films such as Portrait directed by Jordan Scott starring Minnie Driver, Intimate Affairs directed by Alan Rudolph starring Nick Nolte, and Corpus Collossum directed by Michael Snow, exhibited at MoMA in 2017.
+A trailblazer who co-starred in Amazon’s first web-based film opposite Minnie Driver , Portrait (2004), directed by Jordan Scott, Jacqueline landed her first role next to Dave Chappelle as Delilah in Half-Baked, became a regular in comedy sketches on Late Night with David Letterman, and has had guest starring roles on Law & Order (NBC), Ed (CBS), Hack (CBS) and As the World Turns (ABC).
+She's had numerous supporting roles in independent films including Intimate Affairs directed by Alan Rudolph and starring Nick Nolte, and Corpus Collossum directed by Michael Snow, exhibited at The Museum of Modern Art in 2017.

-An activist for global health, Jacqueline wrote and produced a documentary film for AMPATH’s Orphans and Vulnerable Children Program in Kenya and hosted “10 Adventures of a Lifetime” for Outside Television.
-She has been an on-air style expert for several major networks and produced a style web series to empower women in achieving "instant style at every age, size, shape and budget”.
+An activist for global health, Jacqueline wrote and produced a documentary film for AMPATH’s Orphans and Vulnerable Children Program in Kenya and hosted 10 Adventures of a Lifetime for Outside Television.
+She has been an on-air style expert for Fox and formed partnerships with Gap, J. Crew, Nordstrom and Macy’s to create a web series titled Style Meets Life to empower women in achieving "instant style at every age, size, shape and budget”.